 }

-The class HttpResponse represents a good candidate to be tested by a unit test.
+The class HttpResponse represents a good candidate for a unit test.
 It does not reach out to any other classes nor does it use the Gradle API.

 HttpResponseTest.groovy